 The key to induction cooktops is that the pots and pans you use must be made from a magnetic material to work with this system.
-The induction cooktop will induce the electrons in a magnetic material to move, creating an electric current in that magnetic material.
-That current generates heat in the pot.
+The induction cooktop will induce the electrons in a magnetic material to move around, creating an electric current.
+This current generates heat in the pot.

 If you place your hand, or a glass pot on an induction cooktop, neither will heat up because they are not magnetic and therefore not affected by the alternating magnetic field of the induction burner.